-Section 4.
+Section 5.
 Alternate Work Sites.

 Employees may be assigned or authorized to report to work at an alternative work site(s) and be paid for the time worked.
-Employees who have been pre-approved to work remotely and unable to complete their assigned duties due to a loss of electricity or loss of the internet providers services due to inclement conditions will pursue alternative methods for completing their assigned duties.
-However, employees unable to work through an alternative method will be eligible for inclement conditions leave not to exceed the forty (40) hours a biennium.
+Employees who have been pre-approved to work remotely and are unable to complete their assigned duties due to a loss of electricity, loss of internet service, or comparable circumstance, due to inclement or hazardous conditions will pursue alternative methods for completing their assigned duties.
+However, employees unable to work through an alternative method will be eligible for inclement/hazardous conditions leave not to exceed the forty (40) hours a biennium.

-Section 5.
+Section 6.
 Late or Unable to Report.

-Where the Agency remains open and an employee notifies their supervisor that they are unable to report to work, or will be late, due to inclement weather or weather-related hazardous conditions including active shooter or threat of violence, the employee shall be allowed to use accrued vacation leave, compensatory time off, personal leave or approved leave without pay.
+Where the Agency remains open and an employee notifies their supervisor that they are unable to report to work, or will be late, due to inclement weather or weather-related hazardous conditions including active shooter or threat of violence, the employee shall be allowed to work from home with the approval of their supervisor, use accrued vacation leave, compensatory time off, personal leave or approved leave without pay, or accrued sick leave.
 Where the Employer and the employee mutually agree, the employee may be permitted to flex their time.
 This provision will not alter existing DEQ provisions.

-Section 6.
+Section 7.
 Employees on Pre-scheduled Leave.